vusec/quarantine/README.md

 virtualization-based prototype only supports AMD processors with AMD-V (i.e.
 SVM) support.

-# Test Quarantine using Docker
+# Get Quarantine using Docker

+You can get the Quarantine prototypes directly via Docker as follows.
 ```
 docker pull manufactory0/quarantine:latest
 docker run -u root --device=/dev/kvm  --name quarantine -t -i --rm manufactory0/quarantine:latest
 ```
+This launches a Docker container storing the prebuilt prototypes.
+To build the prototypes yourself, see [below](#build-quarantine-manually).

 # Run Quarantine

-## Run the Kernel-Isolation Prototype
+## Run the Kernel-based Prototype

+Launch a virtual machine that runs the Quarantined kernel.
 ```
 ./run_kern.sh
 ```

-The number of servers can be configured via `/sys/kernel/sysiso/servers`
+The number of servers can be configured via `/sys/kernel/sysiso/servers`.

-You can shut down the prototype (i.e. QEMU) using CTRL+A CTRL+X.
+You can shut down the prototype (i.e. QEMU) using `CTRL+A CTRL+X`.

 ## Run the Virtualization-based Prototype